i-max-xi/React-Dashboard/README.md

 # React Dashboard

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a build of an advanced dashboard with charts

+## Live Deploy
+[Click here](https://enterpreneur-dashboard.netlify.app/) to view live deploy

 ## Available Scripts